 In late February, investigators on our Connecticut Computer Crimes Task Force (CCCTF) arrested two men for using an online social networking site to arrange sexual encounters with underage girls.
 Unfortunately, we’re coming across more and more child predators actively scouring the ‘net for victims.
-We spoke with Supervisory Special Agent Tom Veivia of the CCCTF’s Innocent Images program to learn how parents can keep their kids safe in cyberspace.
+We spoke with Supervisory Special Agent Tom Veivia of the CCCTF’s to learn how parents can keep their kids safe in cyberspace.

 Q: A lot of kids these days are using social networking sites to meet other kids with similar interests.
 How concerned should parents be about these sites?

 Tom: They should be concerned enough to educate themselves and their children.
 As these sites have become more popular, we’ve seen an increase in child predators using them to target kids.
 We’re working closely with the operators of many of these sites to detect and stop users who mean to do harm.
 We’d recommend that parents become familiar with these sites and explain to their kids how to stay safe on them.